Kyverno: A Detailed Way of Enforcing Standard and Custom Policies

 helm lint ./my-chart/

 This command scans the my-chart directory for issues like missing fields, incorrect YAML structure, or deprecated usage.
 If you’re automating deployments, integrating helm lint into your pipeline helps catch problems early.
+By adding this command in your CICD pipeline, you ensure that any syntax or structural issues are caught before proceeding to build or deployment stages.
+You can lear more about helm testing in the linked article

 4. helm rollback: Reverting to a Previous Release